SurniaUlula/wpsso-um/readme.txt

 == Screenshots ==

-01. Update Manager settings &mdash; customize the update check frequency (once a day by default) and/or choose to install one of the development versions (development and up, alpha and up, beta and up, release-candidate and up, or stable).
+01. Update Manager settings &mdash; customize the update check frequency (once a day by default) and/or choose to install one of the development versions.

 == Changelog ==